 Even though she lives in the Arizona desert, Erica Swanson has worked with Roy Group from early days.
 In fact, she is employee number 001.
 She knows every nook and cranny of our processes and operations.
 Quick to laugh, affable and courageous (come on, how many of you would sing about socks in front of a crowd?), Erica is a deep practitioner of Buddhism.
 And dance.
 And self-awareness.
 And the fact that wherever you go . . . there you are.

-Fresh from seven years of service for organizations in the social impact space and looking for my next adventure, I opted to work for myself.
+After serving many years in educational settings, I emerged fresh from seven years of service for organizations in the social impact space and was looking for my next adventure.
+I opted to work for myself.
 A chance connection led me to a short-term contract with Roy Group scrubbing data for their new CRM.
 Ever since that time, I’ve been a part of the team.

 My heart leads and I follow.
 The trek winds over mountains and across the plains.
 There have been stopovers in exotic lands where people sit on the floor for meals and eat from their hands.
 My path has seen me bounding up and down over ocean swells, seated on the bowsprit of a ship … and sprawling on the deck.
 I have developed myself through research and writing and teaching children to read; through weaving and singing and dancing for hours; through finding love, community and common ground with strangers.